Home» Gadgets» Mobiles» POCO M8 Pro Launches in Nepal: The New Mid-Range Value King?

 What is encouraging, though, is that the 50MP main sensor is the Light Fusion 800, the same sensor found in the much more premium Xiaomi 17T.
 That is a promising sign for image quality.
 On the front, there is a 32MP selfie shooter, exactly the same as the Note 15 Pro+.

-And if you want to check out the photo samples, be sure to watch our review video:
+If you want to check out the photo samples, be sure to watch our review video:

 The battery department is also very strong, with a 6,500mAh Si/C unit.
-And while 6,000mAh+ batteries are becoming increasingly common, what truly sets this apart is the 100W wired charging, well ahead of what most rivals offer at this price.
+While 6,000mAh+ batteries are becoming increasingly common, what truly sets this apart is the 100W wired charging, well ahead of what most rivals offer at this price.
 There is also 22W reverse wired charging, so it doubles as a mini power bank that can actually fast charge other devices.

 On the software front, it is a bit disappointing that the phone boots on Android 15, especially when the POCO F8 Pro launched earlier this year and still shipped with Android 16.